a-duke/a-duke.github.io/_posts/2023-03-20-cartesian-products.md

 What would this look like applied to a real table?
 Let's see!
 - StudentPersonalInfo ✕ StudentFinancialInfo
   - This would combine student's personal information with their financial information.
   - It is important to note, that the DBMS (database management system) will NOT automatically sync the tables with the appropriate data, meaning that every student's information may not perfectly align with the correct data.
-To accomplish this, it is essentially to use the select operator to define matching parameters.
+To accomplish this, it is may be necessary to use the select operator to define matching parameters.

 ![cart-prod_2](https://alexduke.net/cart-prod_2.gif)